AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 # Skills {#skills}

 You can view all the skills that have been used in the social activity platform in this section.
 The admin can use the search field to look for a skill that is not used yet while creating a board and mapping SMEs to it.
-By performing this, SMEs would get a notification when a board is created using this skill and they can review the post as part of the manual curation workflow.&nbsp;
+By performing this, SMEs would get a notification when a board is created using this skill and they can review the post as part of the manual curation workflow.

 For an account with Social Learning disabled, no skills are displayed.
 The search bar is available for such accounts as well so that the admin has the functionality to search for a skill and add SMEs to it.